Frederick the Great: Environment and agriculture

-Frederick was keenly interested in land use, especially draining swamps and opening new farmland for colonisers who would increase the kingdom's food supply.
+Frederick was keenly interested in land use, especially draining swamps and opening new farmland for colonisers to increase the kingdom's food supply.
 He called it Peuplierungspolitik (peopling policy).
 About 1,200 new villages were founded in his reign.
 He told Voltaire, "Whoever improves the soil, cultivates land lying waste and drains swamps, is making conquests from barbarism".
 Using improved technology enabled him to create new farmland through a massive drainage programme in the country's Oderbruch marshland.
-This programme created roughly 60000 ha of new farmland, but also eliminated vast swaths of natural habitat, destroyed the region's biodiversity, and displaced numerous native plant and animal communities.
+This programme created roughly 60000 ha of new farmland, but eliminated vast swaths of natural habitat, destroyed the region's biodiversity, and displaced numerous native plant and animal communities.
 Frederick saw this project as the "taming" and "conquering" of nature, considering uncultivated land "useless", an attitude that reflected his enlightenment era, rationalist sensibilities.
 He presided over the construction of canals for bringing crops to market, and introduced new crops, especially the potato and the turnip, to the country.
 For this, he was sometimes called Der Kartoffelkönig (the Potato King).

+Frederick's potato campaign demonstrated an enlightenment view of promoting scientific agriculture and challenging tradition for the benefit of the populace.

 Frederick's interest in land reclamation may have resulted from his upbringing.
 As a child, his father, Frederick William I, made young Frederick work in the region's provinces, teaching the boy about the area's agriculture and geography.
 This created an interest in cultivation and development that the boy retained when he became ruler.

 Frederick founded the first veterinary school in Prussia.
 Unusually for the time and his aristocratic background, he criticised hunting as cruel, rough and uneducated.
-When someone once asked Frederick why he did not wear spurs when riding his horse, he replied, "Try sticking a fork into your naked stomach, and you will soon see why."
+When someone once asked Frederick why he did not wear spurs on horseback, he replied, "Try sticking a fork into your naked stomach, and you will soon see why."
 He loved dogs and his horse and wanted to be buried with his greyhounds.
-In 1752 he wrote to his sister Wilhelmine that people indifferent to loyal animals would not be devoted to their human comrades either, and that it was better to be too sensitive than too harsh.
+In 1752, he wrote to his sister Wilhelmine that people indifferent to loyal animals would not be devoted to their human comrades.
 He was also close to nature and issued decrees to protect plants.